 Therapies for CSA

-In some cases, self-care might be a way for you to deal with obstructive sleep apnea and possibly central sleep apnea.
+Self-care might be a way for you to deal with obstructive sleep apnea and possibly central sleep apnea.
 Try these tips:

 Here’s some information to help you get ready for your appointment.